jruels/chef-essentials/labs/01-recipes/index.md

 # Getting familiar with Recipes

 In this lab you are going to write your first recipe, and then tweak it a little so you can see how `chef-client` works.
-You will also create a more complex recipe to install and configure a web server.
+You will also create a more complex recipe to install a couple packages and populate the `motd`

 ## Your first recipe
 Your first recipe is very simple and is the classic `hello world` that we all love.